Battles of Manassas • Tour the Battlefield • Monuments • The Armies

 The Chinn Ridge trail at Manassas national Battlefield

-Stop 10 of the Manassas Battlefield Driving Tour, Chinn Ridge, is reached by a park road that turns off Sudley Road (Virginia 234) directly opposite the entrance to the Henry Hill Visitor Center.
-Although unnamed, the road is clearly marked for Chinn Ridge by National Park signage.
+Chinn Ridge is reached by a park road that turns off Sudley Road (Virginia 234) directly opposite the entrance to the Henry Hill Visitor Center.
+Although unnamed, the road is clearly marked by National Park signage for Chinn Ridge.
 From Sudley Road it is about 0.9 mile to the parking area at the end of the road.
 Another one-way road returns visitors to Sudley Road.